Walter Ciszek: Captivity in the Soviet Union

 By April 22, 1955, Ciszek's sentence was complete, and he was released with the restriction to live only in the city of Norilsk.
 At this time, he was able to write to his sisters in the US.
 After setting up a Catholic parish in Norilsk, Ciszek was ordered by the KGB in 1958 to move to Krasnoyarsk, where he secretly established several nearby mission parishes.
-After the KGB learned of this, he was forcibly transferred to Abakan, 160 km to the south, where he worked as an automobile mechanic for four more years.
+After the KGB learned of this, he was forcibly transferred to Abakan, 160 km to the south, where he worked as an automobile mechanic for four years.
 In 1963, he received a letter from his sisters in the US.
-Several months later, the Soviet Union decided to return him (and American student Marvin Makinen) to the US in exchange for two Soviet agents.
-Ciszek was not aware that two US Presidents, Dwight D. Eisenhower and John F. Kennedy, had both been demanding his repatriation since the arrival of his first letter to his sisters in 1955.
+Several months later, the Soviet Union decided to return him (and American student Marvin Makinen) to the US.

+After nearly 23 years of imprisonment, Ciszek was released with Makinen on October 12, 1963.
+In exchange, the Soviets received GRU agents Ivan Dmitrievich Egorov and his wife Alexandra Egorova, whom the FBI had arrested for espionage in July 1963.
+Ciszek was not aware that two US presidents, Dwight D. Eisenhower and John F. Kennedy, had both been demanding his repatriation since the arrival of his first letter to his sisters in 1955.
 He remained oblivious until he was flown to Moscow and delivered to a US State Department official, who told him that he was still an American citizen.